 The problems inherent in an uncivil workplace

-Incivility and rudeness can spread throughout a workplace
+How incivility and rudeness can spread throughout a workplace

-How to eliminate incivility
+How to eliminate incivility in your business

 It might be easier to turn a blind eye to rudeness, or to instruct employees to be less sensitive when it comes to conflict, but the only way to stamp out this behavior is to be proactive and make changes to your company culture.
-Making excuses such as "he might be abrasive but he's a good worker, so we let it go" or, “it's just the way she is" aren't justifiable stances.
-Their attitudes are negatively impacting those around them and need to be addressed if you are seriously looking to improve overall office performance.
+Excuses such as "he might be abrasive, but he's a good worker, so we let it go" or "it's just the way she is" aren't justifiable stances.
+Employees' bad attitudes negatively impact those around them and need to be addressed if you are seriously looking to improve your overall office performance.

 By keeping in mind the problems that arise from incivility and improving communication throughout your workforce, you will notice changes within your company that will help it grow and excel.